 While conversations about the possibilities around the consumer applications of IoT abound, there is also a huge potential for industrial applications, or industrial IoT, as it is called.
 In fact, analysts say that business benefits from industrial IoT will be significantly higher, and hence the adoption, though it may take longer, it will be large scale.

 “The technology of smart devices will change the business model for several industries and companies and change the way they do business.
-So, instead of selling, they will be selling outcomes,” says Sukumal Banerjee, senior vice-president, engineering and R&D services, HCL Technologies.
+So, instead of selling, they will be selling outcomes,” says Sukumal Banerjee, senior vice-president, engineering and R&D services, HCLTech.
 “We can help companies grow their revenues and redefine business processes, especially around management of capital assets,” he adds.

 Since different business units sell different parts to the customer, they could also monitor how they were working together.
 They were able to determine what preventive maintenance was required and what improvements were needed.
 They are able to get data and respond on a real-time basis.